Next Meeting: 7pm, 12th November at the Anchor Inn, Digbeth

 Interested in the dark fantasy fiction of such writers as MR James, Shirley Jackson and Stephen King?
 Or perhaps the horror films of George Romero, Sam Raimi and Guillermo del Toro?
 From Bride of Frankenstein to It Follows, The Haunting of Hill House to The Books of Blood, The Twilight Zone to Ash vs Evil Dead, the Birmingham Horror Group offers a relaxed forum for all fans of the genre to meet and discuss their favourite writers, artists and film-makers, with occasional special guest appearances from leading creators.

-We were joined at our inaugural meeting via Skype by our president, horror author Ramsey Campbell, and in person at April’s meeting by the fantasy author and genre journalist, Stan Nicholls.
+We were joined at our inaugural meeting via Skype by our hononary president, horror author Ramsey Campbell (check out the video and photographs), and in person at April’s meeting by the fantasy author and genre journalist, Stan Nicholls.

 Our August meeting focussed in part upon the grand tradition of ‘portmanteau’ horror movies, from Dead of Night and Tales From the Crypt to Creepshow and Trick ‘r Treat.
 Adding a personal perspective were our special guests, cast and crew from the forthcoming British horror anthology The House of Screaming Death.
 See here for photographs.

-Our special guest on 1st October will be author and publisher David A Sutton, award-winning editor of Fantasy Tales and The Pan Book of Horror Stories.
+Our guest in October was author and publisher David A Sutton, award-winning co-editor of Fantasy Tales and The Pan Book of Horror Stories, who discussed a genre career stretching back to the late 1960s.

 You can also contact Steve on 07482 316 509 or via Twitter on @steveghostwords.